AdobeDocs/commerce-operations.en/help/tools/observation-for-adobe-commerce/cdn-tab.md

 ![HIT rate](../../assets/tools/cdn-tab-1.png)

 The [!UICONTROL HIT rate] frame shows the number of cacheable requests that resulted in [!UICONTROL HITS] at the last minute.
 This indicates successful caching.
-The arrow to the right will show the percentage above or below the same time a week ago.
+The arrow to the right shows the percentage above or below the same time a week ago.

 ## [!UICONTROL HIT Processing]